floere/godot-tutorials/01-liquid-bottle-effect/script.md

 -> Visualize pendulum

 So now we have a pendulum, and the surface of the liquid is connected to the "string" of the pendulum.
-The angle between the string and the up direction is then fed into the shader.
+The angle between the string and the up direction is then fed into a shader.

+--> Shader

+This is the shader for the liquid.
-And the shader takes care of rendering the liquid level, the surface, and the noise effects that you can see.
+The shader takes care of rendering the liquid level, the surface, and the noise effects that you can see.
+I'm going to go over it at the end.
+First let me take the effect apart and explain its layers.

 -> Omni graffle